qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 The ``container-type`` node indicates that the given class is a container and must be handled using one of the conversion helpers provided by attribute **type**.
-It is a child of the :ref:`typesystem` node and may contain :ref:`conversion-rule` child nodes.
+It is a child of the :ref:`typesystem_details` node and may contain :ref:`conversion-rule` child nodes.

 .. code-block:: xml